Finland–IFC Blended Finance for Climate Program

 Finland will channel a total of EUR 114 million into the Fund, whose duration is 25 years.
-The funds will be invested in climate projects during the next five years.
+The funds will be invested in climate projects during the first six years of the Fund.

-This will be the largest funding ever targeted at international climate work in Finland.
-With the investment, Finland will fulfil the promise it gave at the United Nation’s Climate Change Conference in Paris for directing a significant part of its development policy’s financial investments to climate actions.
-This will also help create markets for climate change solutions in countries where no investments are available or investing is very difficult due to a challenging operational environment and lagging market development.
+This will be the largest funding ever targeted at international climate action.
+The Fund will help create markets for climate change solutions in countries where no investments are available or where investing is very difficult due to a challenging operating environment and lagging market development.

 Renewable energy for developing countries

 Money from the Fund will only be invested in developing countries.
-In addition to climatic effects, the purpose of the funding is to promote development impacts, such as increasing the number of jobs and tax revenue and thereby reducing poverty.
-The funding is primarily targeted at the least developed countries, other lower income countries and lower middle income countries.
-For instance, all of the partner countries with whom Finland has pursued long-term development cooperation, except for Kenya, are classified as least developed countries.
+In addition to climatic effects, the purpose of the funding is to promote development impacts, such as creating more jobs and increasing and tax revenue and thereby reducing poverty.
+The funding is primarily targeted at the least developed countries, other lower income countries and lower-middle income countries.
+For instance, all of the partner countries with whom Finland has pursued long-term development cooperation, with the exception of Kenya, are classified as least developed countries.

-The IFC will make investment decisions in accordance with the terms and conditions specified together with the Ministry for Foreign Affairs and annually report to the Ministry on the programme’s development impacts.
+The IFC will make investment decisions in accordance with the terms and conditions specified together with the Ministry for Foreign Affairs.
+It will report annually to the Ministry on the programme’s development impacts.

-Keeping the rise of the globe’s temperature under two degrees Celsius requires that climatically sustainable, low-carbon investments are made with unprecedented speed and scope in the future.
+Keeping the global temperature rise under two degrees Celsius requires that climate-resilient, low-carbon investments are made with unprecedented speed and scope in the future.
 Costs cannot be covered by public funding alone.
-With the investment decision, Finland supports both the Paris Climate Agreement and the broader sustainability goals set in Agenda 2030.
-The programme seeks to address UN goals related to the sustainability of food security and agriculture (SDG 2), the sustainable use of water (SDG 6), supporting sustainable energy (SDG 7) and combating climate change (SDG 13).
+With the investment decision, Finland supports both the Paris Climate Agreement and the broader sustainability goals set in 2030 Agenda.
+The programme seeks to address the UN Sustainable Development Goals (SDGs) on food security and agriculture (SDG 2), on sustainable water use (SDG 6), on sustainable energy (SDG 7) and on climate action (SDG 13).